helclp/lab_proj1/README.md

-# lab_proj1
+# Maltez Lab Tools

-Code used to combine  and process multiple CSV files containing cell imaging data.
+Code for tools to help automate various processes in the Maltez lab.